thomsmed/ios-examples/ErrorResponder/README.md

 }
 ```

 However how you manage navigation in your application, "branching points" can implement the ErrorResponder protocol (or use/set the `respondToError` SwiftUI Environment value) to both handle Errors and pass them along further up the "chain".
-Wether you manager navigation purely in SwiftUI, UIKit or using a pattern like Coordinators.
+Wether you manage navigation purely in SwiftUI, UIKit or using a pattern like Coordinators.

 This project includes an example using SwiftUI with ViewModels, but can easily be adopted in UIKit applications as well.